JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Visual Studio Add-in fails to install from TeamCity UI

-As a workaround could be used [ReSharper web installer](https://www.jetbrains.com/resharper/download/#section=web-installer).
+As a workaround, [ReSharper web installer](https://www.jetbrains.com/resharper/download/#section=web-installer) could be used.
 See [TW-51680](https://youtrack.jetbrains.com/issue/TW-51680) for details.

 ## Changes from 10.0.4 to 10.0.5